 - Forgetting that airport choice, luggage storage, and checkout time can change the true cost of Final weekend.

-Commercial-safe recommendations
+Reader-safe recommendations

 - Recommend official ticketing first, then explain secondary-market risk in neutral comparison language.